vitessio/website/content/en/docs/15.0/user-guides/configuration-basic/initialize-shard-primary.md

 weight: 9
 ---

 A new primary is elected automatically by VTOrc and no user action is required.
-However, a shard can be initialized manually as well using the following steps.

-The InitShardPrimary command can be used to do the same operation.
+The InitShardPrimary command can be used to do the same operation manually.
 However, it is a destructive command and should only be used by advanced users.
 This command copies over the `executed_gtid_set` from the primary to the replica which can break replication if the user isn't careful.

 The command for `InitShardPrimary` is as follows: